Things to do in New South Wales at night

-60% of Malaysians think Australia is a daytime destination.
+60% of Malaysians think Australia goes to sleep at night.

 With so many activities and attractions, it’s easy to fill your days while you’re in Sydney and New South Wales.
 But wait until the sun goes down to discover vibrant light shows, a shining skyline and incredible bioluminescent water that glows.